FreeLoaderz/constitution/ADAO-Constitution-v01.md

 # Article III - Decentralized Governance

-**Section 3.1 - Powers and duties.** Except as to matters reserved to members by law or by this constitution, all ADAO powers shall be exercised by or under the authority of GovToken Holders or such agents or designees approved by GovToken Holders through Designated Smart Contract voting.
+**Section 3.1 - Powers and duties.** Except as to matters reserved to members by this constitution, all ADAO powers shall be exercised by or under the authority of GovToken Holders or such agents or designees approved by GovToken Holders through Designated Smart Contract voting.

 **Section 3.2 - Voting.** All voting of ADAO Members will be performed on the Designated Blockchain according to the mechanisms established by the Designated Smart Contract and any Ancillary Smart Contracts that may be established by the Designated Smart Contract.
 Records of votes shall be recorded on the Designated Blockchain.
-Any vote, poll, or call for consensus that is taken in the ADAO Discord Server, ADAO social media accounts, or any other place shall be considered non-binding and advisory in nature until a formal vote is held.
+Any vote, poll, or call for consensus that is taken in the Designated Communication Platform, ADAO social media accounts, or any other place shall be considered non-binding and advisory in nature until a formal vote is held.

 **Section 3.3 - Core Contributors.** The Core Contributors shall be an advisory group made up of individuals selected from the Active Participants of ADAO.
 Core Contributors will be responsible for managing the administrative operations of ADAO, overseeing the social media and communication channels, and organizing meetings of ADAO members.
 Core contributors may also be responsible for leading the Working Groups of ADAO and serve as multi-sig trustees of any Ancillary Contracts established by the Designated Smart Contract.

 The ADAO Core Contributors group is not required and may be created or disbanded according to the will of the ADAO members.
-Creation and Designation of the ADAO Core Contributors will be approved via the Designated Smart Contract.
+Creation and Designation of the ADAO Core Contributors will be approved via the Designated Smart Contract and individuals in this role will have their identity recorded in the metadata of a Non-Fungible Token minted on the Designated Blockchain and placed in the ADAO Treasury.
 Core Contributors shall retain their status until such time that it expires, is revoked, or they resign from the role.

 **Section 3.4 - Working Groups.** Working Groups shall be small units of Active Contributors and may have one or more Core Contributors designated as the group lead.
 The purpose of these groups shall be to ensure the operation of the DAO and organize efforts on projects that further the mission of the DAO.

 # Article IV - Meetings of Members

-**Section 4.1 - Meetings.** Meetings of members shall be described on a basis at the discretion of its membership on the ADAO Discord Server.
+**Section 4.1 - Meetings.** Meetings of members shall be described on a basis at the discretion of its membership on the Designated Communication Platform.
 Typically, meetings are set on weekly cadence through internet chat which is where parties agree to conduct such business as may properly come before the meeting.
 The purpose of meetings will be for ADAO members to discuss governance proposals that may be voted upon and other DAO business as may be appropriate.

 **Section 4.2 - Special meetings.** Special meetings of members may be called by the ADAO Core Contributors as needed.

 **Section 4.3 -Time and place.** The date, time and place of all meetings of the ADAO Core Contributors shall be determined by the ADAO Core Contributors group or, in the event that the ADAO Core Contributors group fails to act, by a call for vote via the GovToken Holders.

 **Section 4.4 - Notice.** The membership is responsible for monitoring votes of concern on the Designated Smart Contract.
-Notice of votes can be set up by GovToken Holders via the Designated Smart Contract and when votes are triggered in the ADAO Discord Server.
-Notices of meetings shall also be posted on ADAO’s official social media and the ADAO Discord Server including the member information roster, but the inadvertent failure to do so shall not affect the validity of the meeting.
+Notice of votes can be set up by GovToken Holders via the Designated Smart Contract and when votes are triggered in the Designated Communication Platform.
+Notices of meetings shall also be posted on ADAO’s official social media and the Designated Communication Platform including the member information roster, but the inadvertent failure to do so shall not affect the validity of the meeting.
 Any business conducted at a meeting of members other than that specified in the notice of the meeting shall be of an advisory nature only.

 **Section 4.5 - Quorum.** The ADAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of ADAO.
 All actions using a software agent, (e.g. Cardano script), Treasury, membership and voting are governed by the Designated Smart Contract.